 - Support ORAA team with set up and maintenance of electronic agreement files, ensuring complete documentation for outside party agreements.

 - Distribute agreements and amendments to outside parties, track project status, and support reporting to PHI personnel and programs.

 - Edit and re-distribute documents and agreements, as necessary, and update agreement records as needed.

-- Perform the above duties with general processing responsibility for the execution of documents and distribution of fully executed documents to all relevant parties.
+- Perform above duties with general processing responsibility for the execution of documents and distribution of fully-executed documents to all relevant parties.

 - Provide support to the public health intervention portfolio of agreements upon request.

 - Serve as liaison to PHI Grants & Contracts Team and PHI Programs with respect to outside party agreements and contracting issues that require cross-department coordination and expertise.